pbek/QOwnNotes/webpage/src/es/getting-started/markdown.md

 ## Enlaces

-Two of the simpler uses for links are pointing to webpages or other notes.
+Dos de los usos más simples de los enlaces son apuntar a páginas web u otras notas.
 There are multiple ways each of these links can look.

 ### Enlaces externos